When you need to ship a guitar, like any other fragile item, the most important thing is making sure it arrives at its destination safely.

 Glue the pieces of packing foam to the box at all the points you want to place the foam.

 To get the best placement and sizes, place the guitar in the box before putting in the packing foam.
-Mark all the point where it looks like the guitar might touch.
+Mark all the points where it looks like the guitar might touch.

 Measure how much packing foam you need to place between the guitar and the box.
 Take extra care behind the neck, you want the neck to be as tight as possible so that it doesn’t move.